 The prime purpose of Lent, and particularly Ash Wednesday, is to remind us of our state of loss in the sight of God.
 "Remember, man, you are dust, and to dust you will return", Gen.3:19.
 We are to remind ourselves that we are sinners facing judgement.
 Once reminded of that truth, we can reaffirm our faith in Jesus, Mk.1:15.

 Lent begins with Ash Wednesday, although the three pre-Lent Sundays of Septuagesima, Sexagesima and Quinquagesima are still celebrated in some liturgical churches.

 In some churches on Ash Wednesday, the members bring their palm crosses from Palm Sunday, these are burnt and the ash is marked on the forehead.
 This ancient Christian practice is called "ashing".

 Lent is not so much a time of denial as a time of reflection.
-We are children of this age and face the ultimate end of all flesh.
-We are of dust.
-Yet in Christ we transcend the present moment and share in eternity.
+We are children of this age and face the ultimate end of all flesh; we are of dust.
 Let us then "pursue righteousness, godliness, faith, love, endurance and gentleness.
 Fight the good fight of faith, Take hold of eternal life", 1Tim.6:11-12.